 First things first—NEVER DRINK AND DRIVE.
 Choosing to drive after you’ve consumed too many alcoholic beverages can have catastrophic, life-changing effects on your life and on the lives of others.
 However, no one is perfect and you may have a lapse in judgment that results in your getting stopped by law enforcement for driving while intoxicated.
 If you ever find… READ MORE

-What To Do When One Co-Owner of Real Estate Is No Longer Happy with Joint Ownership
+When A Co-Owner of Real Estate No Longer Wants Joint Ownership

 Published in Real Estate on January 11, 2018